marlsrobo/cs3200-group-15/README.md

 ### Portable Enumeration Description

-Our enumeration is **MembershipStatus** which represents the membership status of a Student for a Club.
+Our enumeration is **ClubCategory** which represents the type of category that a Club can be categorized as.
 The possible values are:
-- MEMBER: the Student is just a member of a club and does not hold any leadership positions
+- ACADEMIC
-- PRESIDENT: the Student is the President of the club
+- ART
-- VICE PRESIDENT: the Student is the Vice President of the club
+- BUSINESS
-- TREASURER: the Student is the Treasurer of the club
+- CULTURAL
-- SECRETARY: the Student is the Secretary of the club
+- SOCIAL
-- INACTIVE: the Student is an inactive member of the club (e.x. they have not participated in a long time, have graduated, etc.)
+- SPORTS

 ### User Interface Requirements Description